cloudyuga/helperscripts/SecureDockerwithTLS/README.md

-## Self signed SSL certificate generator
+## Self signed SSL certificate generator and Configure Docker remote API with TLS.

 ###About
   Scripts are provided by CloudYuga Technology Pvt.
 Ltd.